metsearch/efficientnet-gender-recognition/README.md

-# EfficientNet_b0 for Gender Detection
+# Efficientnet for Gender Detection

 ## Overview